wizarrrr/wizarr/README.md

 ## Major Features Include

 - Automatic Invitation to your Plex Server
-- Secured invitation environment (HTTP AUTH)
+- Secured invitation environment
-- Plug and Play SSO Support (Via Forward-auth)\*
+- Plug and Play SSO Support*
 - Guide user on how to download Plex client
 - (Optional!)
 Overseer Integration: Guide users on how to request Movies

-*Don't forget to only include /invite in forward-auth

 ## Planned features